FantasyPros Accuracy Award

 1. Jeremiyah Love, RB, Notre Dame

 Love checks in at 6'0, 212 pounds with a low pad level to power through inside runs and enough speed to outrun defenders in space.
-His vision improved over the season, and he flashed receiving ability with 28 catches in 2024.
+His vision improved over the 2025 season, and he was utilized as the main pass-catching back for the Fighting Irish.

-He scored three TDs in a game already this season and has shown up more in the receiving game.
-While he may lack the contact balance of Ashton Jeanty, Love has the tools to become an elite RB prospect.
+While he may lack the contact balance of Ashton Jeanty, Love has the tools to become an elite NFL RB.

 2. Makai Lemon, WR, USC